BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift201/03_templating_builds_and_deploys.md

 3. Add labels to the BuildConfig so that it is easier to query.
   a.
 Go to your `build-infra.yaml` and edit the __ImageStream__ and __BuildConfig__ objects to contain the labels `app: joke-api`, `project: joker-app`, `team: <your team name>`
-  b. `oc delete all -l build=joke-api` and `oc apply -f openshift/demo-express-server/build-infra.yaml` to push these changes to your namespace
+  b. `oc apply -f openshift/demo-express-server/build-infra.yaml` to push these changes to your namespace
   c.
 Check to see if you can correctly query objects by that label. `oc get all -l app=joke-api`

 4. Change the output image tag to __NOT BE LATEST__.
 Instead change the __BuildConfig__ output field to

 ```yaml
 output:
   to: